 In 1997, with the support of the district administration, a joint expedition of Petersburg and Petrozavodsk Memorial discovered about one hundred and fifty burial pits, each approximately 4 square metres in size.
 It was then estimated that between 4,000 and 4,500 individuals lay buried in these pits.

-- “How we found Sandarmokh”
+- “How we found Sandormokh”

 (Yury Dmitriev, 38-minute video)

-On 27 October 1997, with the participation and support of the Karelian government and the administration of the Medvezhegorsky district, the Memorial Society opened the Sandarmokh Memorial Cemetery where these burials were discovered.
+On 27 October 1997, with the participation and support of the Karelian government and the administration of the Medvezhegorsky district, the Memorial Society opened the Sandormokh Memorial Cemetery where these burials were discovered.
 An asphalt road was laid to the cemetery, a wooden Orthodox chapel dedicated to the Archangel Michael (St Michael the Victorious) was built there, and 230 grave markers were placed over the burial pits.

 In the centre of the cemetery stand two crosses: an Orthodox Memorial Cross and a wooden Catholic cross erected on a granite slab with inscriptions in Russian and Polish.
 On the initiative of the Memorial Research and Education Centre in St Petersburg a monument was erected to commemorate the executed prisoners from Solovki.